can-acar/vite-dynamic-route-app/README.md

 # vite-dynamic-route-app

-vite dyamic router
+This is a custom Router component for a vite dyamic route app like a next.js without use the react-router-dom.

-This is a custom Router component for a React application.
 It dynamically imports and displays the appropriate page components based on the current URL path.

 Here's a brief explanation of the code: